 You can get the recipe for béarnaise sauce here.

 The Beurre blanc, another sauce, is also sometimes called the Beurre nantais.
-Ingredients in beurre blanc sauce include butter, vinegar or white while, and shallots.
+Ingredients in beurre blanc sauce include French butter, vinegar or white while, and shallots.

 This sauce is to be served warm as an accompaniment to seafood.
 It traditionally served with poached or grilled fish like pike, salmon, and codfish.

 It also goes well with grilled shellfish like shrimp, crab and lobster.
 You can get the recipe for beurre blanc sauce here.